levilindsey/space-debris/src/physx/README.md

 # physx

-#### 3D rigid-body dynamics and collision detection with impulse-based resolution.
+#### A physics engine with 3D rigid-body dynamics and collision detection (with impulse-based resolution).

 _See this in use at [levi.codes/dynamics-example][demo]!_

 This framework only defines physics logic.
-If you also need a 3D rendering framework, checkout [grafx][grafx], or [gamex][gamex], which ties the physx and [grafx][grafx] frameworks together.
+If you also need a 3D rendering framework, checkout [grafx][grafx].
+Or checkout [gamex][gamex], a game engine that ties the grafx and physx frameworks together.

 TODO: Add some sort of getting set up and understanding the code docs.

 ## Notable Features

-- Includes collision detection with impulse-based resolution.
+- Includes [collision detection][collision-detection] with [impulse-based
+  resolution][collision-resolution].
-- Decouples the physics simulation and animation rendering time steps, and uses a fixed timestep for the physics loop.
+- [Decouples the physics simulation and animation rendering time steps][stable-time-steps], and uses a fixed timestep for the physics loop.
 This provides numerical stability and precise reproducibility.
 - Suppresses linear and angular momenta below a certain threshold.

 The engine consists primarily of a collection of individual physics jobs and an update loop.
 This